July – September 2014

 October – December 2014

 - City Hall renovations will transition from the North end of the building to the West and South side.
+The new elevator in City Hall will be installed and re-open for use.

 - The overhead electric poles along the west side of KCS between Austin and State will be removed.